Manchester Community Response

 - Intermediate care (bed based) – providing care in a temporary bed such as a care home for up to six weeks

-- Reablement – getting people back to independence by supporting daily living tasks in their home for up to six weeks
+- Reablement – getting people back to independence by supporting daily living tasks in their home for up to six weeks.
+Reablement are our in-house team who provide this support in people’s homes

 - Discharge to assess – carrying out discharge assessments at home rather than in the hospital as soon as a patient is medically fit for discharge

-- Community IV – Intravenous therapy regimes delivered at home/in community settings that are traditionally hospital based.
+- Community IV – Intravenous therapy regimes that are traditionally hospital based carried out at home/in community settings by our expert team.